logfellow/logstash-logback-encoder/README.md

 ### Classname Shortening

 Class names can be abbreviated in a way similar to the Logback layout [feature](https://logback.qos.ch/manual/layouts.html#logger).
-The algorithm will shorten the full class name (class + package) and attempt to reduce its size down to a maximum of number of characters.
+The algorithm will shorten the full class name (package + class) and attempt to reduce its size down to a maximum of number of characters.
 It does so by reducing the package elements to their first letter and gradually expand them starting from the right most element until the maximum size is reached.

 To enable this feature, set the `shortenedClassNameLength` property to the desired value.
 Setting the length to zero constitutes an exception and returns the "simple" class name without package name.
+Set length to `-1` to disable shortening entirely.

 The next table provides examples of the abbreviation algorithm in action.